bhklab/eacon_cnv_pipeline/README.md

 ## Snakemake

 This pipeline leverages the `snakemake` Python package for workflow management.
-As a result the pipeline and its dependencies are easily installed from this repository, allowing quick setup, configuration and deployment of the pipeline.
+As a result the pipeline and its dependencies are easily installed from this repository, allowing quick setup, configuration and deployment.

 For more information on Snakemake, please see: https://snakemake.readthedocs.io/en/stable/.